 Business as usual.
 Streetcars can operate effectively in snow conditions, but similar to all vehicles (including buses) they require their travel lanes to be plowed and are subject to service limitations in very severe weather and snowstorms.

-Safety and other emergency procedures for the streetcar system are still being formulated.
-In the case of a streetcar accident or breakdown, streetcar vehicles would be towed back to the transit center with a specialized vehicle.
+In the case of a streetcar accident or breakdown, the streetcar would be either driven or towed back to the transit center.
 In the case of a car accident, emergency response teams will move the car away from the streetcar as soon as possible.

 Yes.
 The rails embedded in the travel lanes are safe for bicyclists and pedestrians to contact as they do not contain electric current.
 As with any street infrastructure, bicyclists and pedestrians should use caution when traveling next to or crossing the streetcar tracks.
 More tips on how bicyclists and pedestrians can share the roads with The Hop are available here.